-Is it bad to share hair brushes ?
+Is it bad to share hair brushes 2023 ?

 Is it bad to share hair brushes ?
-Can You Share a Hairbrush With Someone?
+Should you share hair brushes ?

 In spite of their seemingly harmless appearance, hairbrushes are actually a breeding ground for germs and even viruses.
 It makes no difference if they are being shared with close friends, members of the same family, or complete strangers; the whole thing is unacceptable.
 It is not a good idea to share hairbrushes with complete strangers or even with members of your own family.
 A brush is a vector for pollutants and germs that have the potential to be passed from one person to another through the act of sharing.
 This is due to the fact that microorganisms such as bacteria, fungi, and viruses can exist in your hair and scalp.